juanmanuelsanchez/p4Revision/README.md

    }
  }

-/** Execute the updatePositions1 function, which caused the performance problems, inside of
+/** _changePizzaSizes_ and _determineDx_ functions are taken out the _resizePizzas_ function
-    requestAnimationFrame rather than every time the scroll event fires, improving application performance
+    to debounce the pizza slider event.
+The code executes the _updatePositions1_ and _changePizzaSizes_ functions, which caused the performance problems, inside of _requestAnimationFrame_ rather than every time the scroll or slide events fires, improving application performance.

-/** Debouncing scroll events with requestAnimationFrame
+/** Debouncing scroll and pizza slider events with requestAnimationFrame

 (function drawFrame () {
 window.requestAnimationFrame(drawFrame);

 updatePositions1();
-resizePizzas();
+changePizzaSizes(size);

  }());

- b.5) Instead of animate the position of moving pizzas by setting "left" property, I'm using a "translate" on the element because it doesn't trigger layout.
+ b.5) Instead of animate the position of moving pizzas by setting _left_ property, I'm using a _translate_ on the element because it doesn't trigger layout.
 I've added in this way:

  function updatePositions1() {
   frame++;